versus-systems/code-challenge/Android/README.md

     1. API consumption and transformation
     2. Core Functionality - (Hooking up the API consumption to the existing testData flow and logic.)
     3. Completing the Detail View layout
-    4. Matching and designing the designs
+    4. Styling and layout updates to match the designs
     5. Organization and improvements
     6. Filling out the 'your thoughts' section in this Readme
     7. Any stretch goals